Comprehensive Case Analysis: Diagnosing and Managing Myositis in Newly Diagnosed Systemic Lupus Erythematosus Patients in Indonesia

 TLDR Early diagnosis and treatment of myositis in SLE patients lead to better outcomes.

-An 18-year-old female with Systemic Lupus Erythematosus (SLE) in Indonesia presented with symptoms including thigh pain, fever, and diarrhea, and was diagnosed with myositis through a muscle biopsy.
-Initial tests showed elevated transaminase and creatine kinase levels, positive ANA, and decreased complement levels.
-Treatment with steroids and hydroxychloroquine led to symptom resolution by the eighth day of hospitalization.
-This case underscores the importance of early diagnosis and management of myositis, a rare SLE manifestation, to achieve positive outcomes.
+An 18-year-old female with Systemic Lupus Erythematosus (SLE) in Indonesia presented with symptoms including bilateral thigh pain, fever, and diarrhea.
+Diagnosed with SLE a month prior, she also experienced joint pain, malar rash, hair loss, and hyperpigmented lesions.
+Laboratory tests showed elevated transaminase levels, positive ANA, decreased complement levels, and raised creatine kinase, leading to a muscle biopsy that confirmed myositis.
+Treatment with steroids and hydroxychloroquine, along with supportive therapy, resulted in symptom resolution by the eighth day of hospitalization.
+This case underscores the importance of early diagnosis and management of myositis in SLE patients to ensure positive outcomes.